xtendui/xtendui/src/gatsby/markdown/components/slider/addon.md

 Mouse over the sides to see the navigation

-> This component uses [mousefollow](/components/mouse-follow) see documentation for more info.
+> This demos use [mousefollow](/components/mouse-follow) see documentation for more info.

 <demo>
   <demoinline src="demos/components/slider/navsides">